 Society for the Preservation of Old Mills (SPOOM)

 The Society for the Preservation of Old Mills is dedicated to old mills and a technical resource for mill restoration, machinery, techniques, and history.

+Learn more about the history of the Fitz Waterwheel.
 The main wheel at Anderson Mill is a Fitz wheel.

 Suber's Corn Mill